lagdo/dbadmin-app/README.md

 The other options depend on the DBMS.

 For SQLite, the `directory` option is a directory where to look for database files.
-Each file in the directory with the `db`, `sdb` or `sqlite` is listed as a database.
+Each file in the directory with the `db`, `sdb` or `sqlite` extension is listed as a database.

-For the others, the `host`, `port`, `username` and `password` options will be used to connect to the database server.
-The `port` option is the only optional value.
+For the other DBMS, the `host`, `port`, `username` and `password` options will be used to connect to the database server.
+Only the `port` option optional.

-Except for `driver` and `name`, the values for all the other options can be load from env vars.
+Except for `driver` and `name`, the values for all the other options can be loaded from env vars.
-The option need to be set in a specific format like `env(DBA_PGSQL_HOST)`, where the value in the parenthesis is the env var name.
+In this case, the option need to be set in a specific format like `env(DBA_PGSQL_HOST)`, where the value in the parenthesis is the env var name.

 After the merge with the options in the `common` section, the entries in the `servers` options are filtered on valid values.
 As a consequence, only the entries for which all the required options (except `port`) are provided will be returned in the final list.

 ### The `default` option

-The `default` option defines a server the application will connect to right after user login.
+The `default` option defines a server the application will connect to when the web page is loaded or refreshed.

 ### The `access` option

-The `access` option is an object which contains multiple options which define to which databases and to which part of the application the user will have access.
+The `access` option is an object that contains multiple options to define to which databases and to which part of the application the user will have access.

 The `access` option can be defined at top level, in this case it applies to all the database servers, or it can be defined in a specific server options, to be applied only to that server.

 In the `access` object, the `system` option defines if the user has access to system databases and schemas.
 If set to `false`, which is the default, the system databases will not be listed in the user account.

 The `server` option defines if the user has access to server specific pages.
 If set to `false`, which is the default, the user will not have access to the `Databases`, `Process list` and `Variables` pages, as well as the server-related `Query`, `Import` and `Export` pages.
+The corresponding menu entries will not be displayed in the sidebar menu.

 The `databases` and `schemas` options restrict the user access to the listed databases and schemas.

-## Features and current status

-This application and the related packages are still being actively developed, and the provided features are still basic and need improvements.

-The following features are currently available:
-- Browse servers and databases.
-- Show tables and views details.
-- Query a table.
-- Execute queries in the query editor.

-The following features are either disabled or unavailable:
-- Query a view.
-- Save queries in user account.
-- Save and show the query history.
-- Navigate through related tables.
-- Create, alter or drop a database, table or view.
-- Insert, modify or delete data from a table.
-- Import or export data.

 ## Contributing